ciaratamay/A-Frame-Builder/README.md

 delete all objects except the HTML Builder one and add prefabs from the prefab folder to add spheres, cubes, images to the scene and scale, rotate, position as normal.
 Or create a new scene and add the Html Builder prefab to it.

+Limitations: so far have only made boxes/cubes, spheres, sky, scene, image objects.
+Obviously there are lots more a-frame elements and properties.
+I might add text and other elements later.
+It's a very basic string creator so the more types of object and properties supported will make it very messy- This is just a proof of concept.